 Resilience is the ability to cope with hard times, trauma and stress.
 It doesn't mean you won't feel sad or hurt when bad things happen.
-It means that when life drops you in a hole, you find a way to climb out.
+It means that when life hands you challenges, you can overcome them.

 Traits of resilient people

 People who are resilient tend to have a positive outlook.
 They take control of their own lives.
 When tragedy strikes, they are better able to stay balanced and work their way through the setbacks.
 If you don't have these traits now, don't worry.
 You can cultivate them.